-- 1. Start Word and save a blank document as a document template with the name W28Practice_xx in the location where your teacher instructs you to store the files for this lesson. - 2.
+- Start Word and save a blank document as a document template with the name W28Practice_xx in the location where your teacher instructs you to store the files for this lesson. - 2.
 Double-click in the header and type your full name and today's date. - 3.
-With the insertion point on the first line of the document, press even to insert a blank line. - Click Insert > Table and drag across the table grid to insert a table with two columns and six rows. - 5.
-Select the fourth row and click Table Tools Layout > Merge Cells ⊟. - Select the first three rows, and then drag the column divider to the left so the left column is approximately 1.5" wide and the right column is approximately 5" wide. - Select rows 5 and 6 and then drag the column divider to the right so the left column is approximately 4" wide and the right column is approximately 2.5" wide. - 9.
-Enter the following text in your table:
+With the insertion point on the first line of the document, press to insert a blank line. - Click Insert > Table == and drag across the table grid to insert a table with two columns and six rows. - Select the fourth row and click Table Tools Layout Merge Cells

+☐. - 6.
+Select the first three rows, and then drag the column divider to the left so the left column is approximately 1.5" wide and the right column is approximately 5" wide. - Select rows 5 and 6 and then drag the column divider to the right so the left column is approximately 4" wide and the right column is approximately 2.5" wide. - 8.
+Select the right cell in row 5 and click Table Tools Layout > Split Cells